bigdata-i523/hid348/README.md

    - Budhaditya Roy
    hid:
    - 348
-   title: This is my paper about xyz
+   title: Using Singularity for Big Data
    abstract: This paper showcases this and that and the other
    url: https://github.com/bigdata-i523/hid348/paper1/report.pdf
    type: latex